carabina/BSScrollingLabelView/README.md

-# BSCycleTextView
+# BSScrollingLabelView
-This is a view that cycle scroll the text, but not cycle scroll the UITextView
+This is a view that cycle scroll the label if the label's width is larget than view

 ## Overview